-The AsTW curriculum consisted of ASEAN Studies (AS) and Asian Languages & Cultures (ALC) courses and supplemented by co-curricular Study Trips, which provided the students with rich and unique learning opportunities.
+The AsTW curriculum consists of ASEAN Studies (AS) and Asian Languages & Cultures (ALC) courses, supplemented by co-curricular Study Trips, providing students with rich and unique learning opportunities.

 The AS component gives AsTW its distinction as a rigorous introduction to selected ASEAN issues that increasingly affect global and regional “ASEAN+3” relations.
 Students will broaden their knowledge and gain deeper understanding of ASEAN and “ASEAN+3” cooperation through the AS courses.
 A valuable part of the program is the opportunity to approach ASEAN and East Asian topics from different perspectives.

 The ALC component provides students with an intensive Asian language study experience designed to build proficiency in the language chosen and to help with acquisition of basic knowledge of the related culture in an integrated approach.
 Students will gain a general understanding of the culture and sociolinguistic context of each language.
 By the end of each course, students are expected to have developed some fundamental skills in listening and speaking as well as an understanding of daily conduct in the appropriate cultural setting.